ADEWUMIADENIKE/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays all users
+a scrit that delet all regular file